Direct environmental impacts

 In line with its environmental responsibility commitments, Intesa Sanpaolo since 2009 has set medium to long-term objectives through the preparation of specific environmental action plans.

-At the following link it is possible to view the results obtained by the Bank in the last three years, in the context of the management of direct impacts, or those generated by its operations.
+At the following link, it is possible to view the results achieved by the Bank over the last three years in the management of direct impacts, namely those generated by its own operations.

 Environmental policies represent the Group's commitment to environmental protection and the reduction of its ecological footprint.